OpenDSA/OpenDSA/RST/en/Spatial/PrQuatree_fall2017.rst

 It turns out that the PR quadtree insert and delete methods are easier to implement when using the composite design.

-Below is a visualization of the PR quadtree.
-Use this visualization to help understand how the Pr quadtree data structure works.
-Note for this visualization, the maximum number of point per leaf node is 1.
+Here is a visualization of the PR quadtree that should help you to understand how it works.

 .. avembed:: AV/Development/PrQuadtree/PrQuadtreeAV.html ss

-Below is an interactive visualization of the PR quadtree for practice.
-Try to replicate the figure depicted above.
+Here is an interactive visualization of the PR quadtree.
+You can build your own example by adding or removing points.
+See if you can create a tree with the same shape as the one in the picture at the top of this page.

+Note that there is no particular reason why the tree should split when there is more than one point in a node.
+This spliting criteria could be anything that you want.
+The interactive visualization below will let you use a different split value if you want.
+How would the tree look if it had the same points as the figure in the top of the page, but a node was allowed to have two points?

 .. avembed:: AV/Development/PrQuadtree/ClickablePrQuadAv.html ss